 Town administrative functions were relocated to the current site in 2000 after staff and the demands on various administrative departments outgrew their former facilities.
-Interviews with Town staff revealed that the with the growth of the community, the town's administrative functions are having difficulties in the current space.
+Interviews with Town staff revealed that with the growth of the community, the town's administrative functions are having difficulties in the current space.
 The primary concern is with the limited meeting space for staff, committees, elected officials, and other necessary Town functions.
 The vault, containing legal and administrative documents, will also need to be expanded in the very near future.

 Continued growth, as projected for the town, will place greater pressure on existing facilities.
 New businesses in the village and new residential development will create demands on several departments, including the CEO, assessor, and town clerks.
-A new part-time employee to assist with municipal assessments will be needed in the near term.
+A new part-time employee to assist with municipal assessments will be needed in the near term as well as an office for the assessing staff-they are currently operating from the Town Meeting Room.

-The Memorial School has the been considered as a municipal campus to house all Town Hall functions and provide sufficient meeting space for the community.
+The Memorial School has been considered as a municipal campus to house all Town Hall functions and provide sufficient meeting space for the community.
 Representing the costs and feasibility of a municipal campus, versus a commercial campus, versus a housing project at the site of the school (with and without a community septic system that serves the village area) is the key question.